Water & Sewer

 - If the sewer emergency appears to be due to a clog in a publicly-owned main contact us.

 - Contact us to report a water leak or water emergency.

 The WWTP assigned staff also operate a compost facility where Village residents may dispose of leaves and brush.
 This facility is fully staffed during normal business hours and even has set weekend hours.
+In order to drop off compost materials, you must be a Village resident and obtain a compost permit for non-commercial use.
 Contact the Water and Sewer Division with any questions regarding the compost facility (518)891-3037.

 Saranac Lake, NY 12983

 Monday - Friday 7:00am-3:00pm

 Saturday - Sunday 7:00am-12:00 pm

 At this time, we will only be accepting leaves and lawn clippings.
 Brush, trees and branches of any size will be prohibited at this time.
 If you have any questions or concerns regarding the compost facility, please call 518-891-4160.

 To set up a water or sewer account, pay your water or sewer bill, or for any other billing concerns, call (518)891-4150 ext.
 232 during normal business hours from 8AM-5PM Mon.-Fri., or if you call during off hours, leave a message and we will be sure to get back to you.

 Water Tapping, Water Meter, Sewer Tapping, Street and/or Sidewalk Opening